There are now viewing options available in Australia from both:

 Foxtel’s traditional pay TV does not use your internet data allowance and is the only pay TV option suitable for people who don’t have an internet connection.

-Streaming TV or Streaming Video on Demand (SVOD) services deliver content via the internet and allow you to watch movies and shows on demand without needing to download them first.
-They also offer a huge variety of content including some exclusive original content.
-They give you the freedom to watch what you like, when you like, and often without advertisements.
+Streaming Services or Streaming Video on Demand (SVOD) services deliver content via the internet and allow you to watch movies and shows on demand, without the need to download them first.
+They also offer a huge variety of content.
+Some movies and shows can be found across many providers while other content is exclusive or original to the provider.
+Streaming services provide the freedom to watch what you like, when you like, and often without advertisements.
 There is no installation of cables or satellite dishes, however you’ll need a broadband internet connection with adequate speed and data.

-There’s a growing list of streaming options including Foxtel Now, Netflix, Stan, Amazon Prime, Hayu and Kayo Sports.
+There’s a growing list of streaming options including Fetch TV, Foxtel Now, Netflix, Stan, Binge, Amazon Prime Video and Kayo Sports.
 Most of these services can be streamed directly on a smart TV, Apple TV, laptop, Mac, PC, smart phone or tablet or via a device that has access to the internet including, gaming consoles, Chromecast or a set top box (e.g. Fetch mini).
+Details of compatible devices and browser requirements are on most provider websites.

 Most providers also offer offline viewing so you can download movies or shows from their library while you are connected to the internet, then watch them later without internet access.